RubyLichtenstein/Domain-Layer-Modeling/README.md

 # Domain layer design with RxJava, Kotlin and Kategory.

-The project focus on 2 aspects of domain layer architecture

-1. Domain use cases modeling with RxJava
-2. Enhanced error system for rx stream with the power of kotlin pattern matching to handle error states

 #### Why Domain Driven Design - Clean Architecture?

-The project is not about the befits of clean architecture, its about what kotlin and RxJava can give us in context of modeling use cases and error system
+The project is not about clean architecture, its about what kotlin and RxJava can give us in context of modeling use cases and error system

 If you not familiar with clean architecture I recommend to start